The twisted Ruelle zeta function on compact hyperbolic orbisurfaces and Reidemeister-Turaev torsion: Introduction

 \medbreak

 \paragraph{Outline of the proof.}

 Our proof uses the intimate relation between the twisted Ruelle zeta function $R(s;\rho)$ and the twisted Selberg zeta function $Z(s;\rho)$ (see \cref{subsec:mero}):

 The behavior of $Z(s;\rho)$ at $s=0$ and $s=1$ can be studied through its functional equation relating $Z(s;\rho)$ and $Z(1-s;\rho)$ which we derive in \cref{theo:Funct}.
 Both the meromorphic continuation and the functional equation of $Z(s;\rho)$ are obtained from a twisted Selberg trace formula (see \cref{thm:TraceFormula}).
-This trace formula arises from the trace of the heat operator of M\"{u}ller's twisted Laplacian $\Delta_{\tau,\rho}^\sharp$ on $X$ acting on sections of a certain vector bundle $E_{\tau,\rho}$ over $X$ (see M\"{u}ller~\cite[Section 4]{M1} for the definition of the twisted connexion Laplacian operator).
+This trace formula arises from the trace of the heat operator of M\"{u}ller's twisted Bochner--Laplacian $\Delta_{\tau,\rho}^\sharp$ acting on sections of a certain vector bundle $E_{\tau,\rho}$ over $X$ (see M\"{u}ller~\cite[Section 4]{M1} for the definition of the twisted Bochner--Laplace operator).
 The vector bundle $E_{\tau,\rho}$ over $X$ is associated with the representation $\rho$ of $\pi_1(X_1)$ and a character $\tau$ of the universal covering group of $\PSO(2)$.
 The twist by the character $\tau$ is necessary in order to obtain a vector bundle over~$X$ (see \cref{subsec:vect} for details).
-We note that $\tau$ can only be trivial in the case where $\rho$ factors through $\pi_1(X)$ and hence this twisted construction is crucial for \cref{theo:mainFried}~\eqref{i2}.
+We note that $\tau$ can only be trivial in the case where $\rho$ factors through $\pi_1(X)$ and hence this twisted construction is crucial for \cref{theo:mainFried}~\cref{i2}.

-The technical part of the proof consists of a detailed analysis of the identity, hyperbolic and elliptic contribution to the geometric side of the trace formula.
-This generalizes Hejhal's trace formula~\cite[Chapter 9, Theorem 6.2]{He2} to the case of non-unitary representations $\rho$ and uses Hoffmann's computations of orbital integrals for the universal covering group $\widetilde{\PSL(2,\R)}$ of $\PSL(2,\R)$.
-The main difficulty is the use of the non-self adjoint operator $\Delta_{\tau,\rho}^\sharp$.
-This operator is not necessarily diagonalizable and we have to deal with generalized eigenspaces.
-Moreover, the eigenvalues of this operator are not necessarily real and positive numbers but complex (see \cref{subsec:Laplacians} for further details).
-We remark that the generalized eigenfunctions of $\Delta_{\tau,\rho}^\sharp$ can be viewed as automorphic forms on $\H^2$ of weight $m$ with values in the non-unitary representation $\rho$ (see \cite[Chapter 9]{He2}, and \cite{Hof94} for the unitary case).
+One of the technical parts of the proof consists of a detailed analysis of the identity, hyperbolic and elliptic contribution to the geometric side of the trace formula.
+This generalizes Hejhal's trace formula~\cite[Chapter 9, Theorem 6.2]{He2} to the case of non-unitary representations $\rho$ and uses Hoffmann's computations of orbital integrals for the universal covering group of $\PSL(2,\R)$.
+The main difference is the use of the non-self adjoint operator $\Delta_{\tau,\rho}^\sharp$.
+This operator is not necessarily diagonalizable and we have to work with generalized eigenspaces.
+Moreover, the eigenvalues of this operator are not necessarily positive real numbers but complex (see \cref{subsec:Laplacians} for further details).
+We remark that the generalized eigenfunctions of $\Delta_{\tau,\rho}^\sharp$ can be viewed as automorphic forms on $\H^2$ of a certain weight with values in the non-unitary representation $\rho$ (see \cite[Chapter 9]{He2}, and \cite{Hof94} for the unitary case).